 Don’t panic – you can have unlimited access to underwear, accessories and footwear.
 You’re even allowed to use your sportswear or performance gear if you need to maintain a fitness regime.
 But your main items of clothing – dresses, trousers, tops, skirts, jumpers, shirts or cardigans – must remain the same throughout.

-2017’s Six Items Challenge is during lent which falls between 1st March and 24th April.
+2018’s Six Items Challenge is during lent which falls between 14th February and 29th March 2018.